The State of AI Browser Agents in 2025

 Challenges to Overcome: While the momentum is strong, there are challenges:

-Conclusion: The state of AI browser agents in 2025 is one of rapid innovation and early competition.
-You have a mix of:
+Conclusion: The state of AI browser agents in late 2025 is one of explosive innovation and intensifying competition.
+The landscape has crystallized into distinct categories:

 Sources